danbev/learning-llvm/README.md

 ### Resume instruction
+TODO:

 #### Basic blocks
 These begin with an optional label, and end with a termination instruction like branch (br) or return (ret).

 #### Branch (br)
-The br instruction has two forms, one where there is a condition and one that is an unconditional branch.
+The `br` instruction has two forms, one where there is a condition and one that is an unconditional branch.
 ```
 br i1, label_if_true, label_if_false